rsksmart/devportal-1.0/_rsk/rbtc/gas.md

 web3.eth.getBlock('latest').minimumGasPrice
 ```

-There are some practical options about this subject:
+Here are some practical approaches to this subject:

 1. Optimistic approach (not recommended)
 You can set `minimumGasPrice` as gas price parameter for the transaction **but if minimum gas price is under negatiaton and it gets higher, your transaction could be rejected**.